nicholaswilde/recipes/docs/vegetarian/veggie-burgers.md

 ### Step 5

 To a large mixing bowl, add drained, cooked dried [black beans][2] and mash well with a fork, leaving only a few whole beans.

 ### Step 6

-Next add cooked rice, spice-walnut mixture, sautéed onion, panko bread crumbs, 3 to 4 Tbsp of BBQ sauce, and mix thoroughly with a wooden spoon for 1 to 2 minutes, or until a moldable dough forms.
+Next add cooked rice, spice-walnut mixture, sautéed onion, panko bread crumbs, 3 to 4 Tbsp of BBQ sauce, and flax egg and mix thoroughly with a wooden spoon for 1 to 2 minutes, or until a moldable dough forms.
 If dry, add an extra 1 to 2 Tbsp BBQ sauce (amount as original recipe is written // adjust if altering batch size).
 If too wet, add more panko bread crumbs.
 Taste and adjust seasonings as needed.

 ### Step 7